Leaders dial up doomsday warning to kick-start climate talks | Science-Environment

 Thousands lined up in a chilly wind in Glasgow on Monday to get through a bottleneck at the entrance to the venue.
 But what will be noticeable are a handful of major absences.

-Xi Jinping, president of top carbon-polluting nation China, won't be in Glasgow.
-Figueres said his absence isn't that big a deal because he isn't leaving the country during the pandemic and his climate envoy is a veteran negotiator.
+Xi Jinping, president of top carbon-polluting nation China, is not in Glasgow.
+Figueres said his absence is not that significant because he isn't leaving the country during the pandemic and his climate envoy is a veteran negotiator.

-Biden, however, has chided China and Russia for their less than ambitious efforts to curb emissions and blamed them for a disappointing statement on climate change at the end of the meeting of leaders from the Group of 20 major economies in Rome this weekend.
+Biden has chided China and Russia for their less-than-ambitious efforts to curb emissions and blamed them for a disappointing statement on climate change at the end of the meeting of leaders from the Group of 20 major economies in Rome this weekend.

 In addition, the heads of several major emerging economies beyond China are also skipping Scotland, including those from Russia, Turkey, Mexico, Brazil and South Africa.
-That leaves India's Narendra Modi the only leader present from the so-called BRICS nations, which account for more than 40 per cent of global emissions.
+That leaves Modi the only leader present from the so-called BRICS nations, which account for more than 40% of global emissions.

-Kevin Conrad, a negotiator from Papua New Guinea who also chairs the Coalition for Rainforest Nations, said he's watching the big carbon-polluting nations.
-"I think it's really important for the United States and China to show leadership as the two largest emitters.
-If both of them can show it can be done, I think they give hope to the rest of the world," he said.

-But before the UN climate summit, the G-20 leaders offered vague climate pledges instead of commitments of firm action, saying they would seek carbon neutrality "by or around mid-century."
-The countries also agreed to end public financing for coal-fired power generation abroad, but set no target for phasing out coal domestically — a clear nod to China and India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)